openforcefield/openff-forcefields/README.md

 ## History

-Force fields in the Parsley and Ssage lines are descended from the [SMIRNOFF99Frosst line of force fields](https://github.com/openforcefield/smirnoff99Frosst/).
+Force fields in the Parsley and Sage lines are descended from the [SMIRNOFF99Frosst line of force fields](https://github.com/openforcefield/smirnoff99Frosst/).
 The first official release (`openff-1.0.0.offxml`, code name "Parsley") was made in September 2019 as a result of the Open Force Field Initiative's refitting efforts.

 ## General versioning guidelines